 Do not allow divers to touch, hold onto, chase, or harass marine animals.
 This may cause them stress or injury, or they may defend themselves and hurt a diver.
-Quote the story in Sharm El Sheikh where a diver towed a ride on a turtle which was trying to surface to breathe but was drowned by the diver.
-The laws in vigor to protect the coastline are Law 102 from 1983 for the Protected Areas and Law 4 from 1994 for environmental protection, it is forbidden to touch Dolphins and Sea cow, turtles, or any other marine life.
+Quote the story in Sharm El Sheikh where a diver towed a ride on a turtle, which was trying to surface to breathe but was drowned by the diver.
+The laws which protect the coastline are Law 102 from 1983 for the Protected Areas and Law 4 from 1994 for environmental protection, it is forbidden to touch dolphins , the sea cow, turtles, or any other marine life.

-Discourage drivers from throwing litter onto the beach or over the side of the boat before or after dives.
-Pick up underwater litter that looks fresh.
-Empty out bottles and cans in case they contain small marine organisms or eggs of marine organisms.
+Discourage divers from throwing litter onto the beach or over the side of the boat before or after dives.
+Pick up underwater litter.
+Gently empty out bottles and cans in case they contain small marine organisms or eggs of marine organisms.
 Leave any litter that looks old as it may be providing a habitat.

-Report damage was done by groups or individuals that could have an effect on marine life, with if possible a photograph.
+Report damage done by groups or individuals that could have an effect on marine life (with a photograph if possible).